Dadigno/Iot-hen-house/firmware/iot_hen_house/lib/semilimes/README.md

-# semilimes client- Arduino library for ESP32
+# semilimes client - Arduino library for ESP32 and ESP8266
 [![Platform](https://img.shields.io/badge/platform-Arduino--IDE-red)](https://nodered.org)   [![Downloads](https://img.shields.io/badge/download-github-purple)](https://github.com/pernicious-flier/Arduino-semilimes-connector) [![arduino-library-badge](https://www.ardu-badge.com/badge/semilimes_connector.svg?)](https://www.ardu-badge.com/semilimes_connector)  [![Device](https://img.shields.io/badge/Device-ESP32-blue)](https://www.espressif.com/en/products/socs/esp32) [![License](https://img.shields.io/badge/license-GPLv3-yellow)](https://www.gnu.org/licenses/gpl-3.0.html)

 This library contains some helper functions that implements the semilimes api.
 It has to be used as a  connector to a specific semilimes channel.
 The only thing required is the `token` and the `Channel ID` that can be retrieved by the semilimes app.